Supermarket price wars are on for Christmas dinner vegetables with prices slashed to as low as 19p! Here are offers across all supermarkets.

 Let’s not forget the smaller stores.

-Co-op is also offering a deal with their Fresh 6 on veg.
+Co-op is also predicted to offer a deal with their Fresh 6 on veg.
 While the Co-op Frozen Meal Deal gets a lot of hype, you can still get cheaper veg.

-Discounts will be in place (subject to availability) until 3 January 2019.
+Discounts are usually in place (subject to availability) until early January.

 - Brocolli (each) – 49p